bvt123/SCH/Transformations.md

 There are two Offsets tables - clusterized (KeeperMap) and local (EmbeddedRocksDB) to store the position for replicated and non-replicated tables.

-Also the Offsets table is used to place an exclusion locks to prevent multiple copies of ETL run for same topic simultaneously.
+Also the Offsets table is used to place an exclusion locks to prevent multiple copies of ETL run for the same topic simultaneously.

 ### Jobs to run

+We decided to use a time to synchronize Fact building process on different source tables, considering that different OLTP systems work conformly to be able to serve customers.
+We should not process with joins to early (when not all data received) so considerable delay in ETL processing will help   to compensate servers’ clock drift and OLTP systems’ own processing lags.
+We slow down the processing of the next data block to be sure that all data are on place.
+DateTime part of position is used to calculate upper limit of the data to be processed.

 The Scheduler bash scripts sits in infinite loop waiting for a next job from the server.
 Job - is the topic (table name) to process with SQL code to run.
-Logic of calculating the jobs is located in Live View named **SCH.LagLive**.
-It reads SCH.Offset table for last run events and  SCH.Lineage table for dependancies list.
+Logic of calculating the jobs is located in View named **SCH.LagLive**.
+It reads SCH.Offset table for last run events and  SCH.Lineage table to find dependant tables.

 As it said earlier the Scheduler does the planning comparing timestamps of dependent tables and limiting the pace of Transform runs.
 After all the dependencies are met, Scheduler starts clickhouse-client with SQL script based on the SQL code template file with some substitutions.